Our population is growing

-The UN estimates a population of 9.7bn by 2050 – nearly 30% higher than it is today.
-It also projects that a population of 11bn is possible by then: our numbers could reach 16bn in 2100.
+The UN estimates a population of nearly 9.8bn by 2050 – 30% higher than it is today.
+It also projects that a possible population of 11bn by then: at which rate our numbers could reach 16bn by 2100.
 (UN)

 The Earth cannot provide for us all